Make tough refinancings work with an FHA loan

 But lenders are allowed to set higher minimum standards — and they do.

-FHA borrowers who refinanced in August 2016 had an average credit score of 658, according to Ellie Mae, a California-based mortgage technology firm whose software is used by many lenders.
-That was down from an average of 660 in August 2015.
+FHA borrowers who refinanced in May 2019 had an average credit score of 662, according to Ellie Mae, a California-based mortgage technology firm whose software is used by many lenders.

-That's significantly lower than the borrowers who refinanced a conventional loan — they had an average credit score of 739.
+That's significantly lower than the borrowers who refinanced a conventional loan; they had an average credit score of 741.

 Besides poor credit, these things automatically disqualify you for an FHA loan: